-- value of vour units.
-This may occur at any point in time, including during the primary offering period. - Certain Closed-End Funds held by the trust invest in securities that are rated below investment-grade and are considered to be "junk" securities.
-Below investment-grade obligations are considered to be primarily speculative with respect to the issuer's ability to make principal and interest payments and may be more volatile than higher rated securities of similar maturity.
+- the issuer's ability to make principal and interest payments and may be more volatile than higher rated securities of similar maturity.
 Additionally, they are subject to greater market, credit and liquidity risks than investment-grade securities.
 Accordingly, the risk of non-payment or default is higher than with investment-grade securities.
-In addition, such securities may be more sensitive to interest rate changes and more likely to receive early returns of principal in falling rate environments. - Certain Closed-End Funds held by the trust may invest in securities that are rated as investment-grade by only one rating agency.
-As a result, such splitrated securities may have more speculative characteristics and are subject to a greater risk of default than securities rated as investment-grade by more than one rating agency. - Certain Closed-End Funds held by the trust invest in foreign securities.
-Investment in foreign securities presents additional risk.
-Foreign risk is the risk that foreign securities will be more volatile than U.S. securities due to such factors as adverse economic. currency, political, social or regulatory developments in a country, including government seizure of assets, excessive taxation, limitations on the use or transfer of assets, the lack of liquidity or regulatory controls with respect to certain industries or differing legal and/or accounting standards.
+In addition, such securities may be more sensitive to interest rate changes and more likely to receive early returns of principal in falling rate environments. - Certain Closed-End Funds held by the trust may invest in bonds that are rated as investment-grade by only one rating agency.
+As a result, such split-rated securities may have more speculative characteristics and are subject to a greater risk of default than securities rated as investmentgrade by more than one rating agency. - The trust may be susceptible to potential risks through breaches in cybersecurity.
+A breach in cybersecurity refers to both intentional and unintentional events that may cause the trust to lose proprietary information, suffer data corruption or lose operational capacity.
+Such events could cause the sponsor of the trust to incur regulatory penalties, reputational damage, additional compliance costs associated with corrective measures and/or financial loss.
+In addition, cybersecurity breaches of the trust's third-party service providers, or issuers in which the trust invests, can also subject the trust to many of the same risks associated with direct cybersecurity breaches.